Prince (musician)

-Prince Rogers Nelson (June 7, 1958 – April 21, 2016), known mononymously as Prince, was an American singer, songwriter, musician, and actor.
-Often credited as an influence on modern music and one of the greatest musicians of his era, he pioneered the Minneapolis sound and was instrumental to the evolution of various other genres of music.
+Prince Rogers Nelson (June 7, 1958 – April 21, 2016) was an American singer, songwriter, musician, dancer, actor, and filmmaker.
+Often credited as one of the greatest musicians of his generation, he pioneered the Minneapolis sound and was influential in the evolution of various other genres.
+With estimated sales exceeding 100 million records, Prince is one of the best-selling music artists of all time.

 Born and raised in Minneapolis, Minnesota, Prince signed a record deal with Warner Bros.
-Records at the age of 18, releasing his first album For You two years later.
-He went on to achieve critical success with his albums Dirty Mind (1980), Controversy (1981), and 1999 (1982).
-In 1984, Prince became the first singer to simultaneously have a number-one film, album and single in the US, with the film Purple Rain, its soundtrack, and "When Doves Cry", which was the biggest hit single of the year.
-The album, recorded with his new backing band the Revolution, spent six consecutive months atop the US Billboard 200 chart and won the Academy Award for Best Original Song Score.
-After disbanding the Revolution, Prince released his first double LP, Sign o' the Times (1987), widely lauded by critics as the greatest work of his career and one of the greatest records in popular music history.
+Records at age 18, and released his first album, For You, two years later.
+He achieved critical success with the albums Dirty Mind (1980), Controversy (1981), and 1999 (1982).
+In 1984, Prince became the first singer to simultaneously have a number-one film, album and single in the United States, with Purple Rain, its soundtrack, and "When Doves Cry".
+The album, recorded with his new backing band the Revolution, spent 24 consecutive weeks at number one on the U.S. Billboard 200 and won the Academy Award for Best Original Song Score.
+He achieved further success with the release of his single "Kiss", which reached number one on the Billboard Hot 100.
+After disbanding the Revolution, Prince released his first solo double LP, Sign o' the Times (1987), widely considered his greatest work and one of the greatest albums of all time.